ss2552/Guide_3DS/docs/zh_TW/troubleshooting-finalizing-setup.md

 # Troubleshooting (Finalizing Setup)

-This page offers troubleshooting advice for commonly encountered issues with the "Finalizing Setup" page. 如果您無法透過本頁解決你的問題，請加入 [Discord 上的 Nintendo Homebrew 伺服器](https://discord.gg/MWxPgEp)，並以英文敘述你的問題，以及您已經嘗試過的步驟。
+This page offers troubleshooting advice for commonly encountered issues with the "Finalizing Setup" page.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ## Issues with Finalizing Setup